-Covid 19 coronavirus: Police launch criminal probe into cruise ship Ruby Princess
+Covid 19 coronavirus: Police launch probe into cruise ship Ruby Princess

 "The only way I can get to the bottom of whether our national biosecurity laws and our state laws were broken is through a criminal investigation."

+The Ministry of Health said on Friday that cases linked to the Ruby Princess in Hawke's Bay made it one of ten clusters nationwide.

+There were 29 Covid-19 cases in Hawke's Bay, after five new cases were reported last week.

-The investigation would not overlook the actions of the NSW Port Authority, or NSW Health, with Commissioner Fuller saying the actions of "every agency" would be examined.
+The Australian investigation would not overlook the actions of the NSW Port Authority, or NSW Health, with Commissioner Fuller saying the actions of "every agency" would be examined.

-He said police hoped to establish whether Carnival was downplaying the symptoms of ill passengers on board by "getting the ship's records, the records from the doctors on the ship" and by talking to the thousands of passengers who were on board, as well as NSW Health Minister Brad Hazzard.
-However, he pointed out that as the Minister, Mr Hazzard did not make operational decisions.
+He said police hoped to establish whether Carnival was downplaying the symptoms of ill passengers onboard by "getting the ship's records, the records from the doctors on the ship" and by talking to the thousands of passengers who were on board, as well as NSW Health Minister Brad Hazzard.
+However, he pointed out that as the minister, Hazzard did not make operational decisions.

 "There seems to be absolute discrepancies between the information provided by Carnival and what I would see is the benchmark for the laws that the federal government and the state government put in place in terms of protecting Australians from cruise ships when coronavirus had started," he said.

-Commissioner Fuller also confirmed that a crew member had been removed from the Ruby Princess on Sunday for treatment, and that "near 200" crew members were experiencing symptoms.
+Fuller also confirmed that a crew member had been removed from the Ruby Princess today for treatment, and that "near 200" crew members were experiencing symptoms.

 NSW Police Marine Area Command is now looking to find a place for the ship to berth long-term.

-"We are hoping to find a safe port...
+"We are hoping to find a safe port.
 There's a number of ports and we do need to be mindful if they need medical attention," he said.

-Federal Chief Medical Officer Brendan Murphy would not be drawn on the criminal probe, but described the situation surrounding the Ruby Princess as "very unfortunate".
+Federal Chief Medical Officer Dr Brendan Murphy would not be drawn on the criminal probe, but described the situation surrounding the Ruby Princess as "very unfortunate".

-"Like everyone in NSW Health, everyone regrets that it happened," Dr Murphy said.
+"Like everyone in NSW Health, everyone regrets that it happened," Murphy said.

 "Everyone was making the best decision they could on the information they had at the time.
-Clearly it was a very regretful situation."
+Clearly, it was a very regretful situation."

-The Ranyards said they had no clue there was an outbreak on board the ship when they disembarked, and were only told when they got home.
+The Ranyards said they had no clue there was an outbreak on the ship when they disembarked, and were only told when they got home.

 "The New South Wales Health Board let us off," he said.